 Root Diseases of Greenhouse Crops

 Ammonium toxicity may occur when fertilizers containing urea or ammonium sulfate are used.
 Excessive levels of ammonium may also occur following steaming of organic soils, especially those containing manure.
-The conversion of ammonium to nitrate is carried out by soil microorganisms which are non-existent or in low numbers in soil-less media.
-The conversion can be inhibited by certain pesticides, cool wet soil, low pH, excessive soluble salts and poor aeration.
+The conversion of ammonium to nitrate is carried out by soil microorganisms which are virtually non-existent in soilless media.
+The conversion can also be inhibited by certain pesticides, cool wet soil, low pH, excessive soluble salts, and poor aeration.

 Roots must have oxygen or suffocation will occur.
 Soil composed of very fine particles is dense and has few air spaces.
 Similarly, a waterlogged soil contains little air.
 Plant pathogenic water molds thrive under saturated conditions.

 Root Diseases Caused by Fungi and Fungus-like Organisms